Lionfish: Profile and Information

 Special Precautions

-If you are not an expert diver or fish handler, then it would be best to avoid this fish completely.
+If you are not an expert diver or fish handler, it would be best to avoid this fish completely.

 You must seek immediate medical attention if you are stung by a lionfish.
 If you find the Lionfish an interesting specimen, then you might also be interested in the following;